By Michael Lanza

 Want my help with yours?
 Find out more here.

 Keep Your Group Small

-Grand Teton National Park issues permits for standard campsites for backpacking parties up to six people; parties of seven to 12 must reserve the few group sites available in each zone.
-Whether making a permit reservation in January or trying to get a walk-in permit (see below), keeping your party smaller than six will improve your chances of getting a permit in the zones of your choice, because the park limits the total number of people permitted nightly for each zone.
+Grand Teton National Park issues permits for standard campsites for backpacking parties up to six people; parties of seven to 12 must reserve the group site in each zone.
+Whether making a permit reservation in January or trying to get a walk-in permit (see below), keeping your party smaller than seven will improve your chances of getting a permit in the zones of your choice, because the park limits the total number of people permitted nightly for each zone.

 Try for a Walk-In Permit

 You didn’t plan months in advance and now it’s too late to reserve a permit for camping zones along the Teton Crest Trail?
 There is a last resort: get a walk-in (or first-come) permit.

 The park issues reservations for only about one-third of permits in advance—leaving two-thirds of backcountry camping available each night during the hiking season for people seeking walk-in permits, issued no more than one day in advance of starting a trip.
 Naturally, there’s high demand for walk-in permits.
 Show up at a park backcountry desk (there’s one in the park’s Craig Thomas Discovery & Visitor Center in Moose) at least an hour and ideally two or more hours before it opens, to get a spot near the front of the line.